Setheum-Labs/stp258-currencies/README.md

 # Reference

 This is a fork of [Acala's ORML Currencies](https://github.com/open-web3-stack/open-runtime-module-library/tree/master/currencies).
-Thanks to the team at [Acala] for such good work (https://github.com/AcalaNetwork/Acala).
+Thanks to the team at [Acala](https://github.com/AcalaNetwork/Acala) for such good work.